MGoldstein18/Data-Visualization-Project/README.md

 ### Key Insights from Analysis:
 - It seems clear that a GDP and life expectancy are somewhat correlated - countries with higher average GDPs tend to have higher average life expectancies.
-- It is also clear that there are not perfectly correlated and that the two can increase independently - see Zimbabwe as a good example.
+- It is also clear that there are not perfectly correlated and that the two can increase independently - see the scatter plot below:

+(/scatter.png)